ahlem-phantom/AI-HealthCare-Assistant/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📃 About The Project

 <b>"NearestDoctor" </b> is an AI healthcare assistant that basicly uses AI and machine learning alogithms in order to improve patients experience by providing them a professional medical assistance.
 Patients will be able to find the nearest doctor to their location, ask about illness symptoms, and schedule an appointment with a doctor based on their availability.
 Immediate responses will be provided by a chatbot to redeem the needs of our patients using Artificial Intelligence techniques for decision making.
 Also our solution offers a very unique concept with developing patient’s records using Blockchain .The assistant will create a medical record and store it in Blockchain to make them accessible to any of the patient's chosen doctors with granted permission.
-Thanks to the decentralized nature of blockchain, patient records would be securely spread among a large number of servers, posing little risk to their sensitive information.<br>
+Thanks to the decentralized nature of Blockchain, patient records would be securely spread among a large number of servers, posing little risk to their sensitive information.<br>
 This web application centralizes the schedules and medical services in a single dashboard, This solution offers a real-time overview of the coverage of reports that facilitate the management of resources.<br>
  ## 📜 Project main features
- 1. 🤖 <b> Symptoms Detection :</b> using Artificial Intelligence for specialist recommandation and illness Detection.
+ 1. 🤖 <b> Symptoms Detection :</b> using Artificial Intelligence for specialist recommandation and illness detection.
  3. 📅 <b> Appointement Scheduling :</b> based on the nearest doctor to your location or the first available appointement.
  4. 📘 <b> Medical Records : </b> securly stored in blockchain using smart contracts.
  5. 💬 <b> Blogs and forum : </b> using machine learning for patients satisfaction prediction.
  6. 📈 <b> Real-time reports :</b> using machine learning to offer an overview of many aspects of the application.
- 7. 🙋 <b> Advanced authentication : </b> using facial recognition to match the identity of a person , Card ID data extraction and machine learning for identity verification.
+ 7. 🙋 <b> Advanced authentication : </b> using facial recognition to match the identity of a doctor , Card ID data extraction and machine learning for identity verification.
  8. :shopping_cart: <b> Paramedical e-shop : </b> using machine learning for patients behavioral analysis prediction .

 <p align="right">(<a href="#top">back to top</a>)</p>